ethanchans/vizoal/README.md

 ```
         /vizoal/services/news/all/old/{newsId}

-	The result will be the latest 20 records when newsId<{newsId}.
+	It will return the latest 20 records when newsId<{newsId}.

 	Example: If there are 100 news with newsId: 100,99,98,97,96....1.(100 is the latest one).